 The pace of network growth is restricted to minimize the probability of a Sybil attack.

 The Idena protocol introduces incentives to prevent participants from buying and selling invitations.
-The person who sells an identity can kill the invited identity during the next three epochs.
+The person who sells an invitation can kill the invited participant during the next three epochs.
 The seller can double-spend the invitation by selling it multiple times.
 Invitations should be granted for free to trusted people only (relatives, friends, and so on).

 Validated participants create flips to be able to take part in the next validation session.